Home » Indian History » Bhakti Movement and Sufi Movement

 Origin of the Sufi Movement

-The Sufi movement emerged in India during the eighth century and reached its peak in the eleventh and twelfth centuries.
+The Sufi movement emerged in India during the eighth century and peaked in the eleventh and twelfth centuries.
 The movement emphasized the importance of a personal relationship with God and that the ultimate goal of human life is to achieve spiritual union with the divine.
 Sufi saints such as Moinuddin Chishti, Nizamuddin Auliya, and Amir Khusro stressed the importance of love and compassion and rejected religious formalism.

 Importance of the Bhakti Movement